Our Lady of Fatima Convent High School: Boat tragedy

 On 29 September 1982 there were a group of children from the school picnicking around the Nangal Dam area.
-The children accompanied by teachers went for a boat ride when unfortunately some of the boats started to sink and 22 11-year-old children drowned in the lake.
+The children accompanied by teachers went for a boat ride when some of the boats started to sink and 22 11-year-old children drowned in the lake.
 The 22 flower pots commemorate those who died and the names of children are listed just below the statue of Lady Fatima at the school entrance.
 Later their parents established the Children memorial school.